Accelerating Atomic Orbital-based Electronic Structure Calculation via Pole Expansion and Selected Inversion: Theory

 \subsection{Total energy, Helmholtz free energy and atomic force evaluation}

-In addition to reducing the computational complexity of the charge density calculation in each SCF iteration, the PEXSI technique can also be used to compute the total energy, the Helmholtz free energy as well as the atomic forces efficiently without diagonalizing the Kohn-Sham Hamiltonian.
+In addition to reducing the computational complexity of the charge density calculation in each SCF iteration, the PEXSI technique can also be used to compute the total energy, the Helmholtz free energy as well as the atomic forces (including both the Hellman-Feynman force and the Pulay force) efficiently without diagonalizing the Kohn-Sham Hamiltonian.